Liuziyu77/Valen/README.md

 Visual-Jev scores candidates based on text, images or video.
 It combines a Qwen3.5-0.8B or 2B backbone with a shared decision head to return probabilities without generating answer tokens.
 The repository includes the model, JSONL data processing, SFT and experimental RLCD training, and inference and evaluation commands.

-The project is inspired by [Jev and System One models](https://typesafe.ai/blog/introducing-system-one-models-and-jev).

 ## What it returns

 | Output | Use it for | Response |